dincho/pagrant/README.md

   cpus: 2 # defaults to host cores / 2
   mem: 1024 # defaults to host memory / 4
   max_mem: 2048 # hyper-v only, defaults to false = turn off dynamic memory
-  differencing_disk: false # hyper-v only, defaults to true
+  linked_clone: false # hyper-v and virtualbox only, use of differencing disk, defaults to true
 ```

 ### Change the default box